kylendowns/secondary-title/readme.txt

 * Initial Release.

 == Upgrade Notice ==

+= 2.0.6 =
+A hotfix to remove [a bug](https://wordpress.org/support/topic/latest-version-causes-posts-to-crash/) that might lead to a PHP fatal error.

 = 2.0.5 =
 Secondary Title is now compatible with WordPress 5.7, the latest WP version.